getivy/magento-2-graphql/README.md

 ### Installation

 You can install this module simply with composer.
+[Here](https://packagist.org/packages/getivy/magento-2-graphql) you can find the package.

 ```bash
 composer require getivy/magento-2-graphql